OrionMonk/Pie/README.md

 An Intranet Search Engine (Ongoing Project)

 ## Crawling The Intranet
 The web crawling process was initiated with the official home page of the intranet.
-All the links obtained was then filtered for unique valid links in this part of the process.
+All the links obtained were then filtered for unique valid links in this part of the process.

 ```python
 import sqlite3